Learning / Trying Out

 Pros:

-- some convenience features that are really elegant and handy:
+- some really elegant and handy convenience features:

 - run natively in web browsers